 Transformation is when a slow-growing (low-grade) lymphoma changes into a faster-growing (high-grade) lymphoma.
-It is important to know if your lymphoma has transformed because transformed lymphoma needs different treatment to low-grade lymphoma.
+It is important to know if your lymphoma has transformed because it will require different treatment.

 If a low-grade lymphoma does transform, it is most likely to develop into a type of high-grade lymphoma called diffuse large B-cell lymphoma (DLBCL).
 Occasionally, it can transform to other types, such as Burkitt lymphoma, other high-grade B-cell lymphomas or Hodgkin lymphoma.